Juniper/amt-vlc/README.md

 -In URL, type out the stream you want with the following format: 'amt://[source_addr]@[group_addr]'
 * The source_addr parameter is optional and only used for SSM.
 * The group_addr is always required.
+* source_addr, group_addr or the AMT relay can be FQDN defined in DNS

 Some known working streams to try out include:
 amt://129.174.131.51@233.44.15.9